 To trade this, wait for the pullback to the 20 EMA and short it.
 I marked the chart so you can see it.
-Eventually, GME pullback and closed the gap, and fell back to the $90 range.
-So you would have known not to trade a NHOD with those reversal cues.
+Eventually, GME pulled back, closed the gap, and fell back to the $90 range.
+So, you would have known to avoid trading a NHOD with those reversal cues.

 What goes up must go down – most of the time.
-So how do you know when it’s time to liquidate your position?
+So, how do you know when to liquidate your position?
 Your stock has hit its NHOD.
 Will price keep going to the moon, or will it come crashing down to Earth?

-Well, we have one telltale sign that it’s time to unload: volume.
+We have one telltale sign that it’s time to unload: volume.
 If a stock begins to hit new highs in price in low volume after making a great run, it will likely cease to act like a rocket ship.
 Yet, the stock may be beginning to put on the brakes on its spectacular run.
-When new highs keep occurring in low volume, it’s prime time to watch for serious sell signals.
+It’s prime time to watch for serious sell signals when new highs keep occurring in low volume.

 A heavy volume price drop means only one thing for sure: More shares are available for sale than willing buyers at the current price.
 In addition, people are emotional, and fear sets in when they see a large volume price drop.
 Panic selling sets in for fear that the price will drop lower.
 All of this increases the downward pressure on the stock.

 And if things couldn’t get any worse, computer-programmed selling kicks in if the price drops below a predetermined level.
 This sell volume continues to fuel the supply/demand imbalance, forcing the stock price even lower.
 But, on a positive note, the stock will reach a price support level where potential buyers feel comfortable and buy the dip.